SilverHalf/mount-balrior/decima/overview.md

 This does not mean however that it is easy: groups heading into Godsquall Decima's arena will require good healing and <img class="inline protection"> [Protection](https://wiki.guildwars2.com/wiki/Protection) uptime, <img class="inline stability"> [Stability](https://wiki.guildwars2.com/Stability), and precise control of their <img class="inline defiance"> [Defiance](https://wiki.guildwars2.com/wiki/Defiance_bar) damage.

-The fight also becomes much easier with higher DPS, as the group will be able to skip difficult mechanics, and the final phase is a difficult damage check.
+The fight also becomes much easier with higher DPS, as the group will be able to skip mechanics, and the final phase is a difficult damage check.